BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Introduction

-Our goal is to build a boardroom voting protocol that resolves these two limitations of OVN.
-Therefore, we introduce \name, a blockchain-based boardroom voting system that enables a 1-out-of-$k$ voting~\cite{Kiayias2002}, where each participant is allowed to vote for exactly one of the $k$ choices, while additionally offering a mechanism for resolution of faulty participants.
-Alike OVN, \name also provides the privacy of votes and requires Turing-complete smart contract platform (further blockchain)~\cite{wood2014} to operate.
-Both OVN and \name require a centralized authority whose role is limited to adding participants into voting and shifting the phases of the protocol.
-The communication between the participants and the blockchain is semi-synchronous; i.e., each participant is expected to perform certain actions within a given time frame.
-When all registered participants submit their (blinded) votes, the result can be tallied by anybody and the correctness of the result is verified by the blockchain.
-Hence, no manual decryption or unblinding of individual votes is required.
+Our goal is to build a remote boardroom voting protocol that resolves these limitations and would enable a straightforward extension to support scalability.
+Therefore, we introduce BBB-Voting, a blockchain-based boardroom voting system providing 1-out-of-$k$ voting, while additionally offering a mechanism for resolution of faulty participants.
+Alike OVN, BBB-Voting also provides the maximum privacy of votes in the setting that outputs the full tally of votes (as opposed to \textit{tally-hiding} protocols~\cite{kusters2020ordinos,huber2022kryvos}).
+Both OVN and BBB-Voting require the authority whose role is limited to registering participants into voting and shifting the phases of the protocol (also possible by the participants).
+The communication between the participants and the blockchain is semi-synchronous; i.e., each participant is expected to execute certain actions within a given time frame.
+When all registered participants submit their votes, the result can be tallied by anybody and the correctness of the result is verified by the blockchain.